Issue 35, 2025

 11 Aug 2025

-A prospective method for non-invasive diagnostic of iron deficiency anemia using microfluidic paper-based analytical devices with a natural reagent from red rose (Rosa damascena) flower extract
+A prospective method for non-invasive diagnosis of iron deficiency anemia using microfluidic paper-based analytical devices and a natural reagent from red rose (Rosa damascena) flower extract

 To request permission to reproduce material from this article, please go to the Copyright Clearance Center request page.